Aidan Nichols: Academic work

 Nichols began his academic work in the Russian theological tradition and has written on many figures, including Sergei Bulgakov.
 However he is best known for his work on Hans Urs von Balthasar, publishing three analytic volumes on von Balthasar's famous trilogy: The Word Has Been Abroad: A Guide Through Balthasar's Aesthetics (1998), No Bloodless Myth: A Guide Through Balthasar’s Dramatics (2000) and Say It Is Pentecost: A Guide Through Balthasar’s Logic (2001).
 He was also one of the contributors to the Cambridge Companion to Hans Urs von Balthasar (2004).
 He has also written The Theology of Joseph Ratzinger (1988), a book on the theological history of Anglicanism in The Panther and the Hind (1992) and a more general work on religion in the modern world, Christendom Awake (1993).

+In the 2010s, Nichols suggested to review Roman Catholic Canon Law in order to deal with the problem of errant or wayward popes.